 This category accounts for 10% of the CLDF.
 Employee did not provide any documentation to supplement additional points being awarded in this area.
-Moreover, it is within the principal of Woodson's managerial expertise to assign numeric values to this factor.
+Moreover, it is within the Principal of Ross managerial expertise to assign numeric values to this factor.